cabforum/code-signing/docs/CSBR.md

 ### 4.9.8 Maximum latency for CRLs

+No stipulation.

 ### 4.9.9 On-line revocation/status checking availability

+OCSP responses MUST conform to RFC6960 and/or RFC5019.
+OCSP responses MUST either:

+1. Be signed by the CA that issued the Certificates whose revocation status is being checked, or
+2. Be signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.

+In the latter case, the OCSP signing Certificate MUST contain an extension of type `id-pkix-ocsp-nocheck`, as defined by RFC6960.

 ### 4.9.10 On-line revocation checking requirements

+--- EDITOR NOTE BEGIN ---
+[EDITOR: The following is language from BR section 4.9.10 which was not in the CSBRs and is not in "conflict" with existing CSBR section 4.9.10 language.
+How should we treat these requirements?
+How is a "conflict" defined?
+Is it that there is no practical requirement conflict or that the entire section is empty?]

+OCSP responders operated by the CA SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.

+The validity interval of an OCSP response is the difference in time between the `thisUpdate` and `nextUpdate` field, inclusive.
+For purposes of computing differences, a difference of 3,600 seconds shall be equal to one hour, and a difference of 86,400 seconds shall be equal to one day, ignoring leap-seconds.

+--- EDITOR NOTE END ---

 CAs MAY provide OCSP responses for Code Signing Certificates and Timestamp Certificates for the time period specified in their CPS, which MAY be at least 10 years after the expiration of the certificate.